 Humidity should be at least 60%.
-These guys require higher humidity that should range between 60% to 80%.
+Cave geckos require higher humidity that should range between 60% to 80%.
 You can use loose bedding such as sphagnum moss or a coconut coir to help retain the humidity, but it's very cautionary because they can easily ingest the bedding when eating, which can potentially cause impaction.
 If you opt to use loose bedding, you'll need to change it often because it can easily start to harbor bacteria and fungus from the high humidity.
 I'd recommend, using tile, roll-out shelf liner, reptile carpet, or plain old paper towels, and just misting the enclosure twice a day or as needed to obtain proper humidity levels.
 You can cover part of the top using a plastic cover to help hold in some of the humidity, but make sure that you don't cover the entire top; the gecko still needs to breath, so keep that in mind.

 A Place to Hide

-- Get a glad Tupperware container.
+- Get a glad Tupperware container

-- Cut a hold in the lid.
+- Cut a hold in the lid

 - Put moist paper towels or moss in the container.
 Keep the hide moist, and you've got a humid hide.

-Now, you can purchase a commercial hide that does the same thing, and it'll probably look nicer, but this way is so much cheaper.
+You can purchase a commercial hide that does the same thing, and it'll probably look nicer, but this way is so much cheaper.
 It's also good to add climbing decorations.
 Cave geckos like to climb and would appreciate some sort of fake rock or cork bark to climb on.

 Diet and Feeding